19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Protection of benefits

-24\.—(1) Notwithstanding any written or other law but subject to any regulations made under section 77(1) —
+24\.—(1) Notwithstanding any written or other law but subject to sections 27B, 27C, 27D, 27E, 27F, 27Gand 27H and any regulations made under section 77(1) —

 (a) no withdrawals made from the Fund under this Act and no rights of any member of the Fund acquired thereunder; and